Malaysia is a country located in Southeastern Asia, partly on a peninsula of the Asian mainland and partly on the northern third of the Borneo Island.

 During the rainy season in Malaysia, which lasts from October to February, flooding and landslides are a common threat, due to heavy rains.
 Oceanic coastlines may experience tsunamis, and the Pacific Tsunami Warning Centre website offers more information on the potential for tsunamis.Another threat is the smoke haze that may happen from June to October, during which authorities recommend limited outdoor activities.

 MUGGING RISK : HIGH

 Mugging is relatively rare in Malaysia, but it does happen.
 There have been reports of criminals using knives to cut off tourists' bags.
 The mentioned islands off the coast of eastern Sabah are best to be avoided, especially the islands close to the Sulu Archipelago in the southern Philippines.
-This is the area where the treat is coming from both terrorist and criminal groups, since they've been known to kidnap people.
+This is the area where the threat is coming from both terrorist and criminal groups since they've been known to kidnap people.

 TERRORISM RISK : HIGH

 Terrorist attacks are very likely in Malaysia.
 There is a risk of kidnapping, for tourists especially, on the eastern coast of Sabah, particularly the islands close to the Sulu Archipelago in the southern Philippines.
 During the past years, an increase in kidnapping reports has been noted in the southern Philippines.